-Well, here we are.
-Almost a year later!
-And I’m back!!
-Not much has changed…except for everything!
-It’s been quite a journey this past year- one that I would like to share…not because I have it all figured out – not even close, but more because if me talking about our journey helps just one person- even if it’s myself, then it’s all worth it!
+It’s been quite a journey these past couple of years- one that I would like to share…not because I have it all figured out – not even close, but more so, if me talking about our journey helps just one person- even if it’s myself, then it’s all worth it!
 I guess I will start from the beginning.

 Our lives are full of choices, thousands of them from the time we wake up, to the time we go to sleep, and then we do it all over again the next day.
 For the most part I would say that I am someone who chooses to look at the bright side of things.
 I choose to be happy.
 I choose to celebrate life and all it’s beautiful chaos.
 I may take the long route sometimes, but eventually I end up there.
 I believe happiness is a choice…and we all have that option.
 But what happens when things in our lives are chosen for us?
 BIG things.
 Things that will be with us forever.
 What happens when God chooses you for things you didn’t ask for?

 People tell you kids are hard.
 It’s no secret.
 They may even share their stories of public tantrums, sleep regression, and of course the pleasures of a teething child.
 But what about the really hard stuff?
 The stuff that can take your breath away.
 The stuff that makes you question all you know about God and your faith…

 As I came to the close of my reign as Mrs. Illinois 2016 we received amazing news that I was pregnant with our second baby!
 We had been trying for a little bit, so the news made us ecstatic!!
 Almost instantly I began to get sick.
 Really sick.
 This wasn’t anything new for me though, I had morning sickness pretty bad with our first child, so I just tried to stay focused on the fact we were having another baby and push on past the hard part!
 After all, I had a two year old to take care of!